 The hospitality industry has quite a busy start to the month of September with National Hotel Employee Day on September 1 followed by Housekeeping Appreciation Week September 3–9.

-So what can you do to recognize your team for National Hotel Employee Day and Housekeeping Appreciation Week?
+So what can you do to recognize your team during hotel week?
 We’ve come up with six things you can do to make employees feel needed and valued at your hotel.

 You want to make sure that you make the connection between how important the work your staff does and the overall success of your hotel.
 After all, without your housekeepers, you wouldn’t be able to turn over rooms; and without your front desk staff, you wouldn’t be able to easily check guests in and out.
 Your workers are a vital part of keeping your guests happy and your occupancy rate high — and your overall success!

 Keeping that in mind, our advice is to:

 Say thank you!